h0tak88r/rep-chrome/README.md

   - **Cluster Bomb**: Tests all combinations (Cartesian product)

   Mark multiple parameters with `§`, choose your attack type, configure payloads (List or Numbers) for each position, and inspect detailed results for every attempt.
 Includes pause/resume functionality for long-running attacks.
+  - **Response Diff**: Git-style diff view to highlight changes between the baseline response and each attack result.
+Toggle "Diff View" to see additions (green) and deletions (red) at a glance.
 - **AI Capabilities**: Integrated with Anthropic's Claude to help you understand requests and responses.
   - **Explain Request**: Click the ✨ button to get a detailed explanation of the current request.
   - **Suggest Attack Vectors**: Click the ▼ menu and select **Suggest Attack Vectors** to get a prioritized security checklist of potential vulnerabilities (IDOR, SQLi, etc.) tailored to the current request.